 E-science (final agreed draft)

 C8.
 Cultural diversity and identity, linguistic diversity and local content (agreed but pending para f)

+f) [Reinforce [and [enhance] implement at the national level] the recommendations concerning the promotion and use of multilingualism [and universal access to cyberspace]].

 C9.
 Media (meeting has developed three proposals that were requested to be reflected in the documents in a table format)